-- Approval of the evaluation of the bonus in accordance with the system in force; accrued in the financial year 2021 to be applied to the direct reports to the Chief Executive Officer.

-- Approval of the salary review of these Directors for the year 2022.

-- Acknowledgement of the allocations made in accordance with the current restricted stock unit (RSU) and performance stock unit (PSU) systems.

-- Approval of a new incentive scheme 2022-2024 for direct reports to the Chief Executive Officer and proposal to the Board of the scheme for the Chief Executive Officer to be submitted to the General Meeting in 2023.

-- Approval of the adjusted earnings per share (EPS) target for the 2022-2024 PSU plans for the Chief Executive Officer and affected executives

-- Approval of the evaluation, in accordance with the system in force, of the bonus accrued in the financial year 2021 to be applied to the Chief Executive Officer.

-- Proposal of the future Directors' Remuneration Policy approved at the 2022 General Meeting.

-- Proposal and reports regarding the re-election of Mr. Brendan Connolly, Ms. Marie-Françoise Madeleine Damesin, Mr. Christopher Cole, all of them as Independent Directors and Mr. Ernesto Gerardo Mata López as External Director.

-- Approval of the Annual Report on Directors' Remuneration 2021.

-- Support in the process of evaluation of the Board, its Chairman and the Chief Executive Officer by an independent expert (Spencer Stuart) and monitoring of the associated action plans.

-- Succession management of the Chief Executive Officer and Chief Financial Officer.

-- Monitoring of certain strategic human resources initiatives.

-- Contribution to the preparation of and attendance at meetings with shareholders, proxy advisors on matters within their remit.

-- Reviewing the characteristics of Directors' and officers' liability insurance.

-- Approval of the terms of termination of a Senior Manager and the appointment of his successor, as well as the appointment and terms of another Senior Manager.

-- Approval of the conditions for the termination of the relationship of the former Managing Director and the conditions for the new Managing Director.

-- Approval of the evaluation of the bonus in accordance with the system in force; accrued in the financial year 2021 to be applied to the direct reports of the Chief Executive Officer.
+- Approval of the evaluation of the bonus in accordance with the system in force; accrued in the financial year 2022 to be applied to the direct reports to the Chief Executive Officer and the CEO. - Approval of the salary review of these Directors for the year 2023. - Acknowledgement of the allocations made in accordance with the current restricted stock unit (RSU) and performance stock unit (PSU) systems. - Proposal to the Board of the scheme for the Chief Executive Officer, approved in the General Meeting. - Approval of the adjusted earnings per share (EPS) target for the 2022-2024 PSU plans for the Chief Executive Officer and affected executives - Approval of the evaluation, in accordance with the system in force, of the bonus accrued in the financial year 2021 to be applied to the Chief Executive Officer. - Proposal and reports regarding the re-election of Mr. Joan Amigó Casas - Proposal and reports regarding the re-election of Ms. Maria José Esteruelas and Essimari Karisto. - Approval of the Annual Report on Directors' Remuneration 2022. - Monitoring of certain strategic human resources initiatives. - Contribution to the preparation of and attendance at meetings with shareholders, proxy advisors on matters within its scope. - Monitoring the public takeover process from a labour due diligence and people management perspective.